Alexandra Township Tour

-Originally a half square kilometers in size – Today Alexandra is 7, 6 square kilometers, including the areas of the East Bank, West Bank and Tsotsomane, with an estimated population of 500 000 residents.
+Originally a half square kilometer in size.
+Today Alexandra is 7, 6 square kilometers.
+Including the areas of the East Bank, West Bank and Tsotsomane.
+With an estimated population of over 500 000 residents.

 Alexandra Township Tour History

 Alexandra became known as the “Dark City” with no electricity or street lighting.
-The government’s lack of interest to develop the area saw the conditions deteriorate within Alexandra and Disease a constant threat.
-This was also aggravated by the fact that Alexandra fell outside the Johannesburg City boundaries at that time.
+Government’s lack of interest to develop the area saw the conditions deteriorate within Alexandra and disease a constant threat.
+Furthermore aggravated by the fact that Alexandra fell outside the Johannesburg City boundaries at that time.

-During the Second World War, the government considered demolishing Alexandra; however this did not come about.
-In 1958 Alexandra was placed under the West Rand Administration Board (WRAB) that chose rather to develop a dormitory style hostel suburb, resulting in mass forced removals to facilitate this development.
+During the Second World War, the government considered demolishing Alexandra.
+However this did not come about.
+In 1958 Alexandra was placed under the West Rand Administration Board (WRAB).
+Choosing rather to develop a dormitory style hostel suburb.
+Accordingly resulting in mass forced removals to facilitate this development.

-Alexandra was declared a high-risk area and with the national state of emergency of 1986 – the South African Defense Force moved into Alexandra.
+Alexandra was declared a high-risk area and with the national state of emergency of 1986.
+Subsequently the South African Defence Force moved into Alexandra.